AalianKhan/mushroom-strategy/.github/PULL_REQUEST_TEMPLATE.md

 ## Additional Information

-[Any additional information that reviewers should be aware of.]
+[Any additional information that reviewers should be aware of.]<br>
+[E.g.: Add (before/after) images when visual changes are applied.]

 ## Checklist